-“Gone are the days when it was thought that, on becoming pregnant, , a woman or birthing person lost, not only their capacity, but also their right to act as a genuinely autonomous human being.”Supreme Court Justice Brenda Hale
+“Gone are the days when it was thought that, on becoming pregnant, a woman lost, not only their capacity, but also their right to act as a genuinely autonomous human being.”Supreme Court Justice Brenda Hale

 Following the landmark UK Supreme Court decision in the Montgomery v Lanarkshire Health Board (2015) case, Birthrights held a seminar in October 2017, hosted by Green Templeton College, Oxford, as part of the Sheila Kitzinger programme.
 We brought together leaders in law and healthcare to proactively shape implementation of the Montgomery judgement in the UK and support a maternity culture that enables women and birthing people’s autonomy and lawful consent.
 Read the summary of the discussions and recommendations here.